rlmv/hathitrust-soer/README.md

 ###Modules:

-* __getdocs.py__
+* ##### getdocs.py

-	An example tool built using the [hathitrust-api][ht api] Data API to retrieve HathiTrust aggregate resources.
+	An example tool built using the [hathitrust-api] Data API to retrieve HathiTrust aggregate resources.
 It is limited to retrieving public domain documents, and requires an OAuth keyset to use--see `oauth_keys.py.template` for information about how to set up the `oauth_keys.py` file.

 	Usage: